 How much does an electric meter cost?

 Typically, the average cost of having a new electric meter installed in the UK ranges between £200 and £800.
-This cost is completely dependent on a number of factors including; the potential location of your new meter, the type of electric meter you have chosen and the standard labour costs your electricity supplier charges for installation and the meter itself.
+This cost is completely dependent on a number of factors including; the potential location of your new meter, the type of electric meter you have chosen and the standard labour costs your electricity supplier charges for meter installation and the meter itself.